 - Series LLC Characteristics: Each sub-series within a Series LLC retains the rights of a traditional LLC, including the right to own assets, enter into contracts, provide liens or own titles, incorporate different management or ownership structures, have different business purposes, and sue or be sued.

 - Asset Segmentation: Assets associated with a Series LLC may be held in the name of the sub-series or in the name of the “master” LLC.
-Its members / managers are not liable for debts or obligations of the parent LLC or sub-series, but do hold express rights / duties with each series as stated in the Company Agreement.
+Its members or managers are not liable for debts or obligations of the parent LLC or sub-series, but do hold express rights and duties with each series as stated in the Company Agreement.
 Per Texas BOC § 101.602: “debts, liabilities, obligations, and expenses incurred...with respect to a particular series, shall be enforceable against the assets of that series only.”
-In short, the parent LLC is protected from liability of the series, and each series is protected from the liabilities of the parent and other LLCs.
+In short, the parent LLC is protected from the liability of the series, and each series is protected from the liabilities of the parent and other LLCs.

 - Forming a Series LLC: Though a Series LLC creates multiple cells which function as “stand-alone” entities with a single filing, they are not technically considered distinct domestic entities under the TBOC.
-Being relatively new, Series LLCs have also yet to be thoroughly tested in the Courts, and therefore are not for everyone.
+Being relatively new, Series LLCs have also yet to be thoroughly tested in the courts and therefore are not for everyone.
 For some, multiple entity filings may offer more predictable asset segmentation; for others, a Series LLC may be a more attractive alternative to costly filing and maintenance expenses associated with multiple entities.
 For example:

 - Series LLCs are commonly used by real estate investors, and entities with multiple lines of business or large assets;

 - Series LLCs may not be the most appropriate option for entities with both for-profit and not-for-profit activities, branches with significantly higher levels of liability than others, or a need for tax / financial confidentiality between members.